 You may choose to file this complaint form anonymously.
-This form will be received and reviewed by the Director of Talent Management and Labor Relations and/or the Title IX Coordinator, Director of Equity and Compliance.
+This form will be received and reviewed by the Executive Director of Labor Relations and Human Resources Operations and/or the Chief of Community Concerns and Resolution, Title IX Coordinator.
 The University will comply with all federal, state and local mandates regarding the reporting of crimes to appropriate authorities.

-Inquiries concerning the application of Title IX may be referred to the University's Title IX Coordinator, Lance Houston at titleix@adelphi.edu, Levermore Hall, Room 207, (516) 877-4819, or
+Inquiries concerning the application of Title IX may be referred to the University's Chief of Community Concerns and Resolution, Title IX Coordinator, Allison Vernace at titleix@adelphi.edu, Levermore Hall, Room 207, (516) 877-4819, or